Kittyhacker101-Software/KatWeb/README.md

 - Want to discuss KatWeb, or have any questions?
 Join [KatWeb's Discord server](https://discord.gg/Wy2kHBg).
 - Want to help fund KatWeb's development?
 Consider donating to the Bitcoin address `1KyggZGHF4BfHoHEXxoGzDmLmcGLaHN2x2`.
 - Found a bug in KatWeb?
 Report it [here](https://github.com/kittyhacker101/KatWeb/issues).

-### KatWeb 2 / KatWebX
-The next major release of KatWeb, named [KatWebX](https://github.com/kittyhacker101/KatWebX), is currently in development.
-No new features will be added to KatWeb v1 during this time, although KatWeb will still be supported and maintained until June 13, 2019.
-After KatWebX is released, upgrade support and critical security patches will be available until December 16, 2019.

 ## Features
 - High Peformance TLS 1.2 (v1.0+)